 Overall, the only thing that would be nice to have is a tripod mounting hole on the base of the camera.
 This allows for more flexible mounting options.

-The DXR-8 PRO Reception & Signal Range
+Reception & Signal Range

 In our testing, we took the parent unit outside, upstairs (one and two levels), and across far corners of our house.

-Overall, we estimate the outdoor range to be about 800-900 feet when there is nothing between the camera and parent unit (and the parent unit antenna is fully extended).
+Overall, we estimate the outdoor range to be about 800-900 feet when there is nothing between the camera and the parent unit (and the parent unit antenna is fully extended).

 Indoor, we had absolutely no issues maintaining great signal reception.
-The device uses the typical 2.4GHz frequency band with frequency hopping spread spectrum (FHSS).
+The device uses the typical 2.4GHz frequency band with a frequency hopping spread spectrum (FHSS).

 The FHSS provides superior connectivity and security, constantly hopping between frequencies over time to reduce interference and the ability to intercept its communications.